Fenerator/wikiDataProcessingForQAandNER/README.md

 ## ``get_text_from_url.py``

+Script to scrape the relevant wikipedia articles from the urls in the language biography csv files.
+The script extracts the text from the urls and saves it in a csv file containing the id, url, and text of each article.
+The script also splits the text into sentences and paragraphs and saves the output in seperate csv files.

 ### Usage

 First create language biography by running: wikiExtract2csv/NER/get_wikipedia_url_from_wikidata.py on the `id_list.csv` file.
 Make sure to change the language codes in the script.